Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 If the numeric code matches, Bob's CIDVV platform MUST reject the call with SIP response 486 (Busy Here).
 Alice's platform treats this response as a successful vet.

-Any other response, timeout, code mismatch, expired cache entry, or unexpected Caller-ID MUST be treated as a failed vet.
+Any other response, timeout, code mismatch, expired cache entry, or unexpected Caller-ID MUST be treated as an unsuccessful vet.

 # Examples